 Several options are available for students wishing to pursue a career in business.
-One option is to complete a program of study which will provide basic skills and a broad knowledge about business and the economy so students can transfer to a four-year college or university to complete the baccalaureate degree in business.
-Other options are available for students who are interested in either a two-year program or a certificate program which will provide technical and vocational expertise in a field of business to prepare for immediate employability.
+One option is to complete a program of study, which will provide them with basic skills and knowledge about business so that they can transfer to a four-year college or university to complete the baccalaureate degree in business.
+Other options are available for students who are interested in either a two-year program or a certificate program, which will prepare them for immediate employability in business.

 Students working in those courses using machines/computers are provided with up-to-date equipment similar to that used in business.
 Several computer labs are also available for student use.
 Student labs are available at a variety of times to facilitate completion of assignments and personal use.
-Students wishing to develop technical skills for computer networks are encouraged to enroll in courses leading to a degree in Business Systems, Networking, and Telecommunications.
+Students wishing to develop technical skills for computer networks are encouraged to enroll in courses leading to a degree in business Systems, Networking and Telecommunications.

-Two business oriented student groups on campus provide business related activities; competitions at local, state, and national levels; and networking with business people and students from other colleges across the state and nation. is a national student organization dedicated to advancing a student's skills in business and in community involvement.
+Two business oriented student groups on campus provide business related activities, competitions at local, state, and national levels; and networking with business people and students from other colleges across the state and nation.
+Business Professionals of America and Delta Epsilon Chi are national student organizations dedicated to advancing students' skills in business and in community involvement.
 Business Professionals of America prepares students for the business work force through the advancement of leadership, citizenship, academic and technological skills, professionalism, poise, dependability, patriotism, and competency.
-Members gain recognition through local, state, and national activities. is an organization focused on helping its members grow and develop as professional marketing and management leaders.
-The competitive events at state and national levels link school and work and develop skills and understanding of the workplace while providing an opportunity for students to showcase their skills and abilities.
+Members gain recognition through local, state, and national activities.
+Delta Epsilon Chi (DECA) is an organization focused on helping its members grow and develop as professional marketing and management leaders.
+The competitive events at state and national levels link school and work, and develop skills and understanding of the workplace while providing an opportunity for students to showcase their skills and abilities.